wojciechsura/Spooksoft.Xml.Serialization/README.md

 # Known limitations

 * `null` value in a string property serialized to an attribute will be deserialized as an empty string.
 If you want to keep the null value, serialize it to an element instead (`[XmlElement(...)]`).
-* The only collections supported so far are `List<T>` and `IReadOnlyList<T>`.
-More will be added in the future.
 * You need to separately define `XmlArray` and `XmlElement` attributes (if you want to specify custom name for array element).
 You can not store collections inside attribute.
+The same applies to maps and binary data.

 # Development

-Pull requests (e.g. bugfixes, implementation of more collection types) are welcome.
+Pull requests (e.g. bugfixes, implementation of more collection types) are mostly welcome.